 This is the first of two posts where we’ll look at the most effective data visualizations and describe how and when to use each one.
-(Stay tuned for Data Visualizations, Part 2 coming soon!)
-The three visualizations we’ll discuss in this post are Line Chart, Leaderboard, and Gauge.
+(Data Visualizations, Part 2) The three visualizations we’ll discuss in this post are Line Chart, Leaderboard, and Gauge.

 If you want to digest data quickly, it’s imperative to have clear, intuitive data visualizations.
 But with far too many visual combinations available on the market (looking at you Microsoft Excel), it’s easy to create excessively artistic dashboards that overwhelm the viewer.

 A well-designed dashboard should focus on the message the dashboard is trying to convey.
 The visuals for every key performance indicator (KPI) should inspire action.
 Before we discuss the visualizations that make a great dashboard, let’s review what should not be on your dashboard.

 Any component or visualization that is not directly contributing to the message should be removed.
 This includes: